JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 At the time of the first login, click the gear icon besides "Sign in"; choose "Ubuntu on [Wayland](https://wiki.ubuntu.com/Wayland)"

-The graphical interface will be very slow⁠—this is expected—if prompted, install updates from "Software Updater"
+The graphical interface will be very slow⁠—this is expected, the system is not using the GPU nor the CPU integrated graphics

+If prompted, install updates from "Software Updater"

-Open the "Software & Updates" application: NVIDIA proprietary driver `nvidia-driver-440` should be available
+Open the "Software & Updates" application: NVIDIA's proprietary driver `nvidia-driver-440` should be available

-Select it, click apply, and reboot: this time around, the graphical interface should be runing smoothly
+Select it, click apply, and reboot: this time around, the graphical interface will be running smoothly

 Open a terminal (`Ctrl`+`Alt`+`t`) and run command `$ nvidia-smi`: it will report the use of driver 440 and CUDA 10.2